Ionic polaron in a Bose-Einstein condensate: Abstract

 \section{Abstract}

-The ground state properties of a degenerate bosonic gas doped with an ion are investigated by means of quantum Monte Carlo simulations in three dimensions.
-The system features competing length and energy scales, which result in vastly different polaronic properties compared to neutral quantum impurities.
-Depending on whether a two-body bound state is supported or not by the atom-ion potential, we identify a transition between a polaron regime amenable to a perturbative treatment in the limit of weak atom-ion interactions and a many-body bound state with vanishing quasi-particle residue composed of hundreds of atoms.
-In order to analyze the structure of the corresponding states we examine the atom-ion and atom-atom correlation functions.
+{\bf Abstract} The presence of strong interactions in a many-body quantum system can lead to a variety of exotic effects.
+Here we show that even in a comparatively simple setup consisting of a charged impurity in a weakly interacting bosonic medium the competition of length scales gives rise to a highly correlated mesoscopic state.
+Using quantum Monte Carlo simulations, we unravel its vastly different polaronic properties compared to neutral quantum impurities.
+Moreover, we identify a transition between the regime amenable to conventional perturbative treatment in the limit of weak atom-ion interactions and a many-body bound state with vanishing quasi-particle residue composed of hundreds of atoms.
+In order to analyze the structure of the corresponding states we examine the atom-ion and atom-atom correlation functions which both show nontrivial properties.
 Our findings are directly relevant to experiments using hybrid atom-ion setups that have recently attained the ultracold regime.